Tracy Stone-Manning: Career

-Interior Department Nomination
+As of March 2025, Tracy is the President of The Wilderness Society.

+Directorship of Bureau of Land Management

 President Joe Biden nominated Stone-Manning for director of the Bureau of Land Management on April 22, 2021.
 Hearings on her nomination were held on June 8, 2021.
 The committee deadlocked on her nomination on July 22, 2021, forcing the entire Senate to discharge the nomination.
 On July 27, 2021, the United States Senate voted 50–49 on the motion to discharge her nomination from the Senate Committee on Energy and Natural Resources.
 On September 30, 2021, the Senate confirmed her nomination by a vote of 50–45.
-Those who had voted against her were uniformly Republican; some stated that her earlier connection to what they claimed to be "eco-terrorism" was disqualifying.
+Those who had voted against her were uniformly Republican; some stated that her earlier connection to what they said was "eco-terrorism" was disqualifying.

 She started work on October 7, 2021, and was sworn in on October 27.

-Personal life
+Environmental activism

 In 1989, a friend of Stone-Manning's, and fellow environmental activist, was involved in tree spiking in Idaho's Clearwater National Forest.
-At the friend's behest, Stone-Manning wrote an anonymous letter to federal officials, informing them of the tree spiking and warning that "a lot of people could get hurt" if logging were to continue.
+Tree spiking is a tactic used to deter logging by rendering a tree dangerous to cut, either by a lumberjack or in a sawmill, and is considered an act of eco-terrorism.
+At the friend's behest, Stone-Manning wrote an anonymous, profanity-laced letter to federal officials, informing them of the tree spiking and warning that "a lot of people could get hurt" if logging were to continue.
 In her 1993 federal court testimony, Stone-Manning admitted that she had retyped, edited, and mailed the letter.
 She received prosecutorial immunity in order to testify against the activist.
 The activist was found guilty and sentenced to 17 months in prison.

+Personal life

-As of 2021, Stone-Manning lives in Missoula, Montana with her husband, author, and journalist Richard Manning.
+Stone-Manning is married to Richard Manning, an environmental author and journalist.
+As of 2021, she lives in Missoula, Montana.